"The world's your oyster"

 Technology helps us stay connected in an increasingly digital world.
 Our Digital Champion Programme provides support for older people to improve their digital skills through trained volunteers, as well as providing loan technology for those without access.

 The Digital Champion Programme aims to tackle digital exclusion by recruiting and training Digital Champion volunteers, who will support older people to improve their digital skills, as well as providing loan technology to those without access.
-As our largest ever digital inclusion programme, we will be working with 50 Age UKs/Cymrus to support older people between 2022 and 2026.
-The programme will be delivered across two cohorts of 25 partners, each lasting 18 months.
+As one of our largest digital inclusion programmes, we will be working with 40 Age UKs/Cymrus to support older people between 2022 and 2026.
+The programme will be delivered across 2 cohorts, each lasting 18 months.

 The Digital Champion Programme combines four key services to address the common barriers to digital inclusion.
 Each Age UK/Cymru who is part of this programme will offer these services: